365erik/Enumerating-JavaScript-Objects/README.md

 # Enumerating JavaScript Objects

-Some notes on looping over JS objects to gather their contents.
+This is a repl demonstrating how to loop over JavaScript hashmaps (data objects) and inspect their contents.
+See it in action here: https://replit.com/@365Erik/Enumerating-JavaScript-Objects.